vortexgpgpu/vortex_tutorials/Exercises/assignment6.md

 ```
 Use custom extension opcode=0x0B with func7=1 and func3=0;

-You will need to modify `vx_instrinsics.h` to add your new VX_DOT8 instruction.
+You will need to modify `vx_intrinsics.h` to add your new VX_DOT8 instruction.

 ``` c++
 // DOT8